ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-11-14
+## 2024-11-06

-Brainstorming new ideas
+Worked on a new project today

-> Programming is the art of telling another human what one wants the computer to do.
+> Every expert was once a beginner.

 *Auto-generated commit for activity tracking*